Let's talk about planning an orchard page. I'll share how to plan an orchard and how my first one was done wrong. I made a lot of mistakes.

 The next time I plant, I will put those susceptible to the cold in a high tunnel like the one below.
 We can also use this for putting on black netting to keep the birds off of them.

 Above is our re-modeled greenhouse.
 The other one was not made strong enough to hold up everything it needed to hold up and it started to collapse so that one could hardly walk in it.
 We are putting in two rows of hydroponics.
 We have also made it so we can drop the sides in the summer time.
 Anyway I think it will work out much better than the ones we had before.

 What did we plant?
 It would be easier to say what we did not plant.

-We planted avocado, olive, grape vines and blueberry, raspberry and blackberry trees.
+We planted avocado, olive, grape vines and blueberry, raspberry and blackberry bushes.
 We planted peach, apple, pear, plum and fig. We planted orange, lemon, mandarin, grapefruit and lime.
 We planted pecan trees.